Middle School Scholarships

 Since Duke School was established in 1947, we have built a community where all voices are valued and differences are celebrated.

-As the leading progressive, independent school in the area for the last 75 years, we understand the importance of nurturing an environment that brings unique voices together and offers our students opportunities to appreciate and consider varying perspectives.
+As the leading progressive, independent school in the area for over 75 years, we understand the importance of nurturing an environment that brings unique voices together and offers our students opportunities to appreciate and consider varying perspectives.

 Intentionally shaping an environment where students see themselves in one another and mutually experience the richness of living and learning in a diverse environment is central to our vision.
 To continue our institutional work of fostering an environment where diversity, equity, and belonging thrive, Duke School has established the Scholarship for Equity in Education (SEE) program for new incoming Middle School students.